miner2046/Bonkcoin-core/README.md

 Select language: EN | [CN](./README_zh_CN.md) | [PT](./README_pt_BR.md) | [FA](./README_fa_IR.md) | [VI](./README_vi_VN.md) | [FR](./README_fr_FR.md) | [JA](./README_ja_JP.md) | [DE](./README_de_DE.md)

-Bonkcoin is a community focused cryptocurrency created by one of the original Dogecoin shibes from 2013.
+Bonkcoin is a community focused cryptocurrency.
 It was created for one purpose, to create a new and fun community just like the original Dogecoin community.

 Unlike all iterations before it, Bonkcoin is a layer 1 coin.
 This means there are no liquidity pools to drain, no blacklisting wallets, and no confusing smart contracts.
 Bonkcoin is a simple blockchain.